-FY 2022 Updates per BIL Funding: Tennessee has made the following changes to the budget to include the increased funding:
+FY 2022 updates per BIL funding: Tennessee has made the following changes to the budget to include the increased funding:

-Increased the amount requesting for the NEW ENTRANT Overtime project.
-Previously there were only two New Entrant troopers working overtime on Safety Audits.
-All New Entrant Troopers will be given the opportunity to work Overtime completing Safety Audits in efforts to maintain our goals along with the increasing number of New Entrant Carriers entering the system.
-The original anticipated hourly pay for New Entrant Overtime was estimated to be \$55.00 / per hour.
-The actual average hourly pay over the last year is currently \$62.00 / per hour.
-We have updated the number of troopers working the overtime which increases the total number of planned hours of overtime.
-We have updated the cost per hour based upon actual hours paid.
+Increased the amount for the NEW ENTRANT Overtime project.
+All New Entrant Troopers will be given the opportunity to work overtime completing Safety Audits in efforts to maintain our goals along with the increasing number of New Entrant Carriers entering the system.
+Previously there were only two New Entrant Troopers working this overtime.

-The rest of the increase in funding will go towards Troopers working partime CVE activities on the roadways.
+The majority of the increase in funding from BIL will go towards Troopers working partime CVE activities on the roadways.
 The same calculation is used.
 The percentage of amount claimed has increased to match the increase in funding.
-FY 2022 update per FMCSA Comments: Tennessee has historically claimed less that the maintenance of effort on each of the MCSAP grants.
+Tennessee has historically claimed less than the maintenance of effort on each of the MCSAP grants.
 The percentage of MCSAP eligible expenses averages around 13% and the amounts claimed have always been less.
 Expenses paid by the state include such things as uniforms, vehicles, fuel, and weapons to name a few.
-Tennessee will begin claiming all elligible expenditures in the FY 2022 MCSAP grant.
-If Tennessee is not able to meet all required maintenance of effort expenditures, there will be a deobligation of funds in the amount needed to meet MOE substantiation requirements.
+Tennessee will begin claiming all eligible expenditures in the FY 2022 MCSAP grant.
+If Tennessee is not able to meet all required maintenance of effort expenditures, there will be a deobligation of funds in the amount needed to meet all required maintenance of effort expenditures, there will be a deobligation of funds in the amount needed to meet MOE substantiation requirements.
 It has also come to the attention of the CVE division that there has been some degree of under-reporting of CMV activity in the TITAN system.
 Many troopers are not marking CMV activities as CMV related.
-Training efforts are underway to encourage troopers to accurately report CMV activity and quality control checks are also being conducted to ensure accuracy.
+Training effort are underway to encourage troopers to accurately report CMV activity and guality control checks are also being conducted to ensure accuracy.
 There are also discussions between the CVE division and command staff on potential program changes to increase CMV manpower and THPs capabilities to increase the number of CMV inspections.
+FY 2023 update: The THP command staff has taken interest in the proposed personnel changes within CVE and is currently evaluating their potential positive impact on Tennessee's commercial vehicle enforcement program.